gideon-wade/Friendly_Bot/README.md

 Where |TOKEN| is your personal bot token that should not be leaked anywhere.

 Keep it safe!
-To find out what your Discord bot |TOKEN| is search "Discord bot Token" in google.
+To find out what your Discord bot |TOKEN| is search "Discord bot Token" in google and follow the guide.

 #######################################################################################################